marcguery/varif/README.md

 - Sample#1: Proportion of alternate allele for sample 1
 - ...
 - Sample#n: Proportion of alternate allele for sample n
+- Con: Samples having the reference sequence
+- Mut: Sample having the alternate sequence
+- Mix: Samples having a mixture of sequences
+- Und: Samples having not enough depth at this position

 # Filters